chaficnajjar/21st-century-pong/README.md

 Chafic Najjar - <chafic.najjar@gmail.com>

-[Piotr Yordanov](https://github.com/tUrG0n) for the Mac script and game theme colors
+Thank you [Piotr Yordanov](https://github.com/tUrG0n) for the Mac script and game theme colors.

+Thank you [Roy Naufal](https://github.com/roynaufal) for contributing to fixing the ball trajectory.